 Publicity: to execute support through events, promotions and awareness campaigns

-The success of the Thunder is attributed to the collective efforts of many; Kids Charities staff, AV Harley-Davidson employees, numerous local businesses, hundreds of volunteers and a supportive community truly making Thunder what it is today.
+The success of Thunder is attributed to the collective efforts of many; Kids Charities staff, AV Harley-Davidson employees, numerous local businesses, hundreds of volunteers and a supportive community truly making Thunder what it is today.
 It’s a genuine grass-roots event that happens each year as a result over 1,000 enthusiastic volunteers.

 Untiring commitment, dedication, money and support are the ingredients contributed by all of the committee members and volunteers.
 “If it weren’t for them Thunder simply wouldn’t exist,” says Ron Emard, founder of Thunder on the Lot.